open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/connectors/database/bigquery/index.md

 {% note %}
 If the user has `External Tables`, please attach relevant permissions needed for external tables, alongwith the above list of permissions.
 {% /note %}

-{% tilesContainer %}
-{% tile
-icon="manage_accounts"
-title="Create Credentials"
-description="Checkout this documentation on how to create a custom role and assign it to the service account." link="/connectors/database/bigquery/create-credentials" / %}
-{% /tilesContainer %}

 {% note %}
 If you are using BigQuery and have sharded tables, you might want to consider using partitioned tables instead.
 Partitioned tables allow you to efficiently query data by date or other criteria, without having to manage multiple tables.
 Partitioned tables also have lower storage and query costs than sharded tables.